lura00/hookit-copy/README.md

-Post-funktion,
-- Skriva inlägg
-- ta bort
-- ändra

-Message(DM)
-- inbox
-- Skicka
-- Svara

 Pipeline
 - Github actions

+GUI
+- Tkinter

+Programming lang
+- Python

+Database
+- Sqlite3

 ## Hookit-app
 - Is a golf app to let users enter their golf information.
 - start the application by running "python3 app/menu.py".
 - It has different functions, a few works other is still on the schedule.
     - Create a user - check
-    - Login - sort of check
+    - Login - check
     - See other users - check
     - Find specific user by name - check
-    - Create a post for all to read - Not check
+    - Create a post for all to read - check
+    - Delete post - check
     - Send a message to another user - Not check

-All functions is supposed to run with a tkinter GUI, but there is still some few things that doesn't work perfectly.
+All functions run on a tkinter GUI, it works but could perhaps look nicer.

-Mostly some buttons that doesn't work the way I want it to work.
+## Dockerfile
+- Dockerfile is ok, docker build runs and build and image.
+- "Docker run" wont work, it says it misses som environment variable, "display".
+I haven't figured it out yet.
+- Docker build and push in the pipeline is stuck due to an authentication problem.
+It should work, but still working to make a few things work together.